 However, after the student learns that the company has a poor reputation for women and Hispanics, she relaunches her job search and is offered another position by A Incorporated.
 She informs Company L that she has reconsidered and is withdrawing her offer acceptance in favor of accepting an offer with another company.
-Company L is livid, a representative contacts the GBIT career center director (CCD) and demands that the career center take action.
+Company L is livid; a representative contacts the XYZIT career center director (CCD) and demands that the career center take action.

 Analysis: While the scenario lays out several issues, more information is needed to assess which Principles are in play and what approach to undertake with the student and employer representative(s).

 What follow-up, if any, should the CCD consider with the employer and with the student?

 As the situation was first communicated by the employer, Company L, there is wisdom in initially following up with an employer representative to gain a better understanding of the specific circumstances associated with this case.